Flavor, transverse momentum, and azimuthal dependence of charged pion multiplicities in SIDIS with 10.6 GeV electrons: The Experiment

 \subsection{Pion identification}

 Charged pions were detected in the Super High Momentum Spectrometer~\cite{shms_nim}, used for the first time in 2018.
-Considerable effort was made prior to the present experiment to understand its optical properties and acceptance, as well as to commission all of the detectors.
 The momentum and angle ranges used at each kinematic setting are listed in Table~\ref{tab:kin}, and were chosen to provide good coverage in the region $0.3<z<0.7$, along with as much coverage in $P_t$ and $\phi^*$ as allowed by the spectrometer constraints.
 The polarity of the spectrometer was alternated every few days in order to separately accumulate positively and negatively charged pions.
 This technique provides identical acceptance for both charge states, resulting in small systematic errors in the ratios of multiplicities, compared to large acceptance devices such as CLAS~\cite{CLAS6col, clas12col}.

-As in the HMS, the SHMS detector configuration (see Fig.~\ref{fig:SHMS}) included two pairs of segmented hodoscope planes (three scintillator planes and one quartz plane) separated by 2 m to provide fast timing signals and rough particle trajectories.
+As in the HMS, the SHMS detector configuration included two pairs of segmented hodoscope planes (three scintillator planes and one quartz plane) separated by 2 m to provide fast timing signals and rough particle trajectories.
 The resolution in particle speed was sufficient to reject protons with momenta below 2 GeV.
 The average arrival time in the four paddles was compared to the arrival time of the 4 ns spaced beam micro-bunches-- dubbed as the radio-frequency (RF) time.
 With a flight path of 22.5 m in the SHMS spectrometer, and a relative timing cut of $\pm 0.7$ ns, it was possible to remove all protons and most kaons from the event sample, as illustrated in Fig.~\ref{fig:aerorf}.
 The efficiency of the timing cut was about 96\% for setting III.
 The RF timing signal was not operational for Settings I and II.

-Two drift chambers, similar to those in the HMS, were used for tracking.
-Track pruning and detector position fiducial cuts were applied in a manner similar to the HMS.
-Only tracks within a fiducial volume in relative momentum ($-15\%<\delta P/P<18\%$), relative in-plane angle (-30 mr$< \theta_y < 30$ mr), and relative out-of-plane angle (-55 mr$< \theta_x < 55$ mr) were kept.
-The tracking efficiency was found to drop from about 99.5\% at low rates to about 97\% at the highest rates of particles entering the detector hut.
+Two drift chambers, similar to those in the HMS, were used for tracking. ( The tracking efficiency was found to drop from about 99.5\% at low rates to about 97\% at the highest rates of particles entering the detector hut.
 To avoid pile-up effects in the tracking, the particle rate was kept below 700 kHz by lowering the beam current to values as low as 2 $\mu A$.